lockedatapublished/itsalocke/content/company/communityofferings.md

 Here at Locke Data, we love our technology communities.
 The more we can share and do for others the better.

-Here are some of the way we contribute and how you can take advantage of them.
+Here are some of the ways we contribute, and how you can take advantage of them:

 ## Presenting at meetups
 We will happily present at your meetup or user group.
 It might have to be remote and it will definitely have to fit into our schedule -- but we will do a talk for you!

 You can see past [talks](//itsalocke.com/talks) to get an idea of what topics are available.
 Did you know that some have videos attached you can use in an emergency?

-<a class="btn btn-primary" href="//itsalocke.com/#contact" role="button">Get in touch</a>
+<a class="btn btn-primary" href="//itsalocke.com/#contact" role="button">Get in touch</a> to discuss what we can present to your user group.

 ## Grow your meetup's funds
 If your meetup is UK based and you'd like to raise some funds, Locke Data can run a half day workshop with you.